SFDO-Tooling/CumulusCI/docs/robot_new.rst

 Acceptance Testing with Robot Framework
 =======================================

-In addition to the process of building packages, CumulusCI also provides the ability to create and run automated acceptance testing using Robot Framework.
-This document provides details about CumulusCI's integration with `Robot Framework <http://robotframework.org>`_ for automating tests using CumulusCI, Salesforce APIs, and Selenium.
+In addition to building packages, CumulusCI also provides the ability to create and run automated acceptance test with Robot Framework.
+This document provides details about CumulusCI's integration with `Robot Framework <http://robotframework.org>`_ for automating tests with CumulusCI, Salesforce APIs, and Selenium.

-Robot Framework (or simply "robot") is a keyword-driven acceptance testing framework. *Keyword-driven* means that test cases are made up of high-level keywords that allow acceptance tests to be written in an intuitive, human-readable language (``Open test browser``, ``Delete records and close browser``) rather than in a programming language. *Acceptance testing* refers to the process of testing an application from the user's perspective as the final proof that the product meets its requirements.
+Robot Framework (or "robot") is a keyword-driven acceptance testing framework. *Keyword-driven* means that test cases are made up of high-level keywords that lets acceptance tests be written in an intuitive, human-readable language (``Open test browser``, ``Delete records and close browser``) rather than in a programming language. *Acceptance testing* refers to the process of testing an application from the user's perspective as the final proof that the product meets its requirements.

-For example, here's a basic robot test case for creating a new Contact object.
+For example, here's a basic robot test case to create a new Contact object.

 .. code-block:: robotframework